-Snow dump permit holders are advised that the Robert Service Snow Dump will be closed no later than April 22 due to deteriorating conditions and safety concerns resulting from the onset of a quick melt.
+Please be advised that the Robert Service Snow Dump will close for the season at 12 p.m. on Thursday, April 22 to all snow dump permit holders due to deteriorating conditions and safety concerns.
 Snow dumping will not be permitted in any other City snow dumps once the Robert Service Snow Dump is closed.
-A 24-hour closure notice will be sent to permit holders once conditions further deteriorate.

 Keep at least 15 metres from crews and equipment.
 Watch for snow removal and advance warning signs.

 New snowfall or other unexpected delays may result in a street not being cleared of snow.
 Occasionally your street may be scheduled for clearing but it gets skipped.
 This usually happens when there are multiple vehicles parked on the street, slowing down progress clearing snow and ice.
 Crews rely on your support, and the support of your neighbours, to move your vehicles (and any obstacles) off the street so snow and ice can be cleared efficiently.